-The Washington University Center for Diabetes Translation Research (WU-CDTR) is a joint partnership between Washington University, the National Congress of American Indians Policy Research Center, the African American Collaborative Obersity Research Network, and University of Missouri to combine our efforts and expertise to eliminate disparities in Type II diabetes research by translating evidence-based interventions to diverse communities.
+The Washington University in St. Louis - Center for Diabetes Translation Research (WU-CDTR) is a joint partnership between Washington University in St. Louis, the National Congress of American Indians Policy Research Center, the African American Collaborative Obesity Research Network, and University of Missouri to combine our efforts and expertise to eliminate disparities in Type II diabetes research by translating evidence-based interventions to diverse communities.

 The project includes the following aims:

 - Equip researchers and AI/AN communities with the knowledge and skills that they need to reduce AI/AN diabetes disparities.

 - Assist researchers engaged in Type II diabetes research in identifying appropriate Al/AN community partners for their work through providing access to related networks of individuals and organizations.

 - Support researchers in designing research one the role of public health policies in the prevention of Type II diabetes among AI/AN populations.